-Living Skies Regional Council has policies related to the distribution of the proceeds of a sale; see the document called Property Policies and Processes.
+Living Skies Regional Council also has policies related to the distribution of assets; see the document called Property Policies and Processes.
 This document is available on the Living Skies Regional Council website at https://livingskiesrc.ca/ or from a member of the property commission.

-Note that there are two different policies for the distribution of asset; one is for congregations who are disbanding, the second is for congregations who are continuing to exist.
+Note that there are two different policies for the distribution of assets; one is for congregations who are disbanding, the second is for congregations who have sold property, and are continuing to exist.
 Also, please see Charitable Status and Giving Gifts earlier in this Handbook concerning 'qualified donees'.